centrapay/centrapay-docs/src/guides/payment-flows.md

 1. Customer generates a short-lived [Patron Code][] via Centrapay API and displays it as a barcode on their smart device
-2. Merchant scans the barcode, optionally [retrieves the Patron Code][] for additional information on the customer and then [creates a Payment Request][] via Centrapay API, with the Patron Code as a parameter.
+2. Merchant scans the barcode, optionally checks for support using the [Scanned Codes][] endpoints for additional information on the customer, and then [creates a Payment Request][] via Centrapay API with the Patron Code as a parameter.
 3. Customer device [fetches the payment request] created with the Patron Code and completes payment as normal.

 ### Static Patron Barcode

-Variant on Dynamic Patron Code, if you've setup long lived static Patron Codes by integrating with Centrapay, then you can use these to pay on behalf of a Customer.
-The customer may be asked for approval before this goes through.
+This is a Variant on Dynamic Patron Code.
+If you've setup long lived Centrapay Enabled Barcode then you can use these to pay on behalf of a Customer.
+You may need to check a Customer's Photo ID before this goes through.

-1. The Customer presents their [Patron Code][] barcode.
+1. Customer presents a Centrapay Enabled Barcode and it is scanned by the Merchant.
-2. Merchant scans the barcode, optionally [retrieves the Patron Code][] for additional information on the Customer and then [creates a Payment Request][] via Centrapay API, with the Patron Code as a parameter.
+2. Merchant checks the barcode for support using the [Scanned Codes][] endpoints.
+3. Merchant then [creates a Payment Request][] using the barcode as a parameter.
-3. Conditionally, the Customer is sent a text message to confirm payment.
-4. The Customer is sent an email with a summary of the payment.
-5. Merchant polls [Polls for the Payment Request][] created with the Patron Code checking the status changes to "paid".
-Merchant completes payment as normal.
+4. Merchant [polls for the Payment Request][] created with the Patron Code checking the status.
+5. Merchant will have to call endpoints to [accept a Payment Condition] if there are [Payment Conditions][] on the Payment Request and the condition has an `awaiting-merchant` status.
+6. Once the status on the Payment Request is "paid" then the process is complete.

 <img src="{{site.url}}/images/static-patron-code-flow.svg" style="display: block; margin: auto;" />